aualbert/lbm-reaction/README.md

 #### Requirements
 With nix installed, simply type `nix develop`.
 Otherwise, the following packages are needed:
-- python with matplotlib, numpy and imagio
+- python with matplotlib, numpy, imagio, tomli and numba
 - ffmpeg

 #### Running a simulation